keith-kurak/ReactNativeSampleChat/README.md

 3. Run `react-native run-ios`

 ### Steps (Android simulator)
-I know they're almost the same, but I haven't run this on Android yet (always a bear installing that ), so let me make sure it works first.
+I know they're almost the same, but I haven't run this on Android yet (always a bear installing that, like to put it off to the last minute), so let me make sure it works first.

 ## Concepts